FOSSEE/st-scripts/basicdatatype.rst

 Negative indices can be used to access in reverse

+.. #[Nishanth]: Elaborate on indexing.
+                Indexing starts from 0 when moving from left to right Indexing starts from -1 when moving from right to left

 Addition gives a new sequence containing both sequences ::

      In[]: num+var